Selma van de Perre: After the war

-In 1947, Van de Perre secured a job at the Dutch embassy in London with the assistance of her brother David.
-Van de Perre went on to study anthropology and sociology.
-After graduating, Van de Perre became a teacher of sociology and mathematics at Sacred Heart High School, Hammersmith, London.
-She subsequently began work at BBC Radio Netherlands as a journalist.
-There she met her future husband, Hugo van de Perre, a Belgian journalist.
-He was the son of the founder of De Standaard, Alfons van de Perre.
-They married in 1955.
-When her husband died suddenly in 1979, she continued his work as a foreign correspondent.
-Until her retirement, Van de Perre worked as a journalist for the BBC and as a correspondent for AVRO Televizier and De Standaard.
-She later became a British citizen.
+In 1947 Van de Perre was sent to London and found work at the Dutch embassy with the assistance of her brother David, who had been posted to England.
+She studied anthropology and sociology at the London School of Economics, and after graduating became a teacher of sociology and mathematics at Sacred Heart High School, Hammersmith, London.
+She joined the Dutch section of the BBC World Service (BBC Radio Netherlands) as a journalist, where she met her future husband, Hugo van de Perre, a Belgian journalist, the son of the founder of De Standaard, Alfons van de Perre.
+They married in 1955 and had a son.
+After her husband died suddenly in 1979, Van de Perre continued his work as a foreign correspondent.
+She settled in London and became a British citizen.
+Until her retirement she worked as a journalist for the BBC and as a correspondent for AVRO Televizier and De Standaard.

-From 1995 onwards, Van de Perre went to Ravensbrück for one week every year to talk about the war with Dutch and German students.
-At the urging of her brothers' children, she began writing her autobiography, My Name is Selma, in 2003.
-Her book was released in the Netherlands in 2020 under the title Mijn naam is Selma.
+Van de Perre visited Amsterdam every year to lay flowers on behalf of the Dutch Ravensbruck Committee.
+From 1995 onwards she returned to Ravensbrück for one week every year to talk about the war with Dutch and German students.
+At the urging of her brothers' children she began writing her autobiography, My Name is Selma, in 2003.
+The book was released in the Netherlands in 2020 under the title Mijn naam is Selma.
 In 1983 Van de Perre was awarded the Resistance Memorial Cross, a medal awarded in the Netherlands to members of the Dutch resistance during the Second World War.
 In 2021 she was awarded the Order of Orange-Nassau by the Dutch government.

-She turned 100 on 7 June 2022, and died in London on 20 October 2025, at the age of 103.
+Van de Perre turned 100 on 7 June 2022.
+She died in London on 20 October 2025, at the age of 103.